-Virgin Money hosted their first Financial Services Insight Day for Service Leavers last year with great success.
+Virgin Money hosted their first Financial Services Insight Day for Service Leavers in 2017 with great success.
 SaluteMyJob chats to Nick Calder, a former Lieutenant Colonel in the Army, now a Programme Manager at Virgin Money, on how to set up and run a successful Insight Day - and how ex-military personnel add value to an organisation.

 Vets@Virgin are a group of ex-forces colleagues who were behind setting up the Virgin Money Insight Day to support ex-Service men and women, back in May last year.
 Nick said the group of 12 wanted to help others through the transition journey and prepare them for commercial employment.
 Nick explained: “We wanted to try and help people get over the cultural hurdle that exists between a military and civilian workplace.
 One of the best ways to do that is make sure that individuals get the right fit in terms of business sector and role.
 It’s not just about getting a job when you leave but getting the right job that you’ll be happy in.
 So we thought, we’re a Retail Bank, so we could offer an Insight Day that would let people know what sort of roles are out there in Financial Services that fit the military skill set.
 We didn’t want it to be just a Virgin Money event so we had number of other Financial Service businesses in the North East come along on the day too.”

 The event was the first of its kind for retired and Serving members of the Armed Forces in the North East.
 From across the three services 73 people attended.
 The day included a number of presentations:

 - Financial service business areas suitable for retiring military personnel.

 - Advice on recruitment agencies.